 New in 2019, our Mljet Island/ Zaton Bay tour features two paddling paradises.
-The weeklong tour begins with a scenic drive to Pelješac Peninsula to board the car ferry to Mljet Island.
-Your four-day home is the tiny fishing village, Kozarica.
+The weeklong tour begins with a scenic drive north to Pelješac Peninsula to ferry to Mljet Island.
+Four nights are based in a tiny fishing village, Kozarica.
 The village is truly "off the beaten tourist track".
-Cut off from Mljet’s single main road, the village is without restaurants or shops.
-Most Mljet Island tourists flock to the National Park headquarters and iconic inland saltwater lakes and island monastery.
-We paddle the park's coastal boundaries and off-shore islands.
-Home cooked meals in Kozarica are a highlight, served on the private terrace of your guesthouse.
+Cut off from Mljet’s single main road, the village has no shops or restaurants.
+Home-cooked dinners are a highlight, served on the private terrace of your guesthouse.
+Spend three days paddling the national park's coastal boundaries.
+Hike the park's well-maintained trails for dramatic views of the sea, islands, and the park's iconic inland lakes.

 Zaton Bay is home to AKT’s mainland kayak base.
-The 2 km deep bay, a livelier scene than Kozarica, has three three coastal villages connected by a waterfront promenade.
+The 2 km deep bay has three villages connected by a waterfront promenade.
 A mere 10 km from Dubrovnik, Zaton Bay is just far enough away to escape Dubrovnik’s tourist crowds and commercialism, but close enough to benefit from its tourist infrastructure.

-Trip Length: 8 days/7 nights: 4 nights Mljet Island/ 3 nights Zaton Bay.
-Days 1 & 8 are transit days.
+Trip Length: 8 days/7 nights: 4 nights Mljet Island/ 3 nights Zaton Bay/ Days 1 & 8 are transit days/tour starts at 3 PM Day 1 & finishes early Day 8

 Arrival/Departure Point: Dubrovnik

-Accommodations: Mljet Island and Zaton Bay guest house rooms with private bathrooms, towels & linens, and A/C. Guesthouses are chosen for their character, friendly owners, home-cooked meals and easy access to the sea.
-Zaton Bay accommodations are in walking distance to restaurants, shops and public transport; Mljet Island accommodations are remote
+Accommodations: Mljet Island and Zaton Bay guest house rooms with private bathrooms, towels & linens, and A/C. Guesthouses are chosen for their character, friendly owners, and home-cooked meals.
+Mljet Island accommodations are remote/ Zaton Bay accommodations have easy access to shops and restaurants

 Tour Inclusions: 7 nights accommodation, kayak, snorkeling, & SUP gear, instruction, guiding, airport & ferry transfers, all meals except day 6 dinner & day 7 lunch (dependent on choice of activity)